 --TERMS OF ENVIRONMENTAL CONDUCT

-Welcome to BloodlinesOfSalem.org, a web site which is owned and operated by Bloodlines of Salem, a division of David Nelson Communications.
+Welcome to BloodlinesOfSalem.org, a web site which is owned and operated by Bloodlines of Salem.
 In this document, the words "our," "us" and "we" mean Bloodlines of Salem.
 By using our web site, you agree to the conditions that are published here.
 If you disagree with any of the conditions, don't use our site.
 The English-language version of these conditions govern your relationship with us.
 The conditions constitute the whole legal agreement between you and us, and completely replace any prior agreements between you and us in relation to our site.
 We reserve the right to change these conditions at any time, so please check for changes when you use our site.
 Your continued use of our site following the posting of changes to these conditions means that you accept the changes.
 You may contact us at the above address.

 COPYRIGHTS AND TRADEMARKS